 Randomisation was performed using a 24/7 secure internet-based randomisation system hosted by the University of Oxford.
-The randomisation employed a probabilistic minimisation algorithm to balance across the following factors: fertility clinic, female partner's age at time of ovarian stimulation (< 35 years/35 to <40 years/>= 40 years), infertility (primary/secondary), self-reported duration of infertility (< 12 months/12 to < 24 months/24 to < 36 months/36 to < 48 months/48 to < 60 months/>=60 months), method of insemination (IVF/ICSI or a combination of both) and number of previous egg collections (0/1/2 cycles) to account for first, second or third cycle.
+The randomisation employed a probabilistic minimisation algorithm to balance across the following factors: fertility clinic, female partner's age at time of ovarian stimulation (< 35 years/35 to <40 years/>= 40 years), infertility (primary/secondary), self-reported duration of infertility (< 12 months/12 to < 24 months/24 to < 36 months/36 to < 48 months/48 to < 60 months/>=60 months), method of insemination (IVF/ICSI or a combination of both) and number of previous egg collections (0/1/2 cycles) to account for 1st, 2nd or 3rd cycle.
 For each minimisation stratum, the total number of existing participants in the same stratum as the new participant was calculated for each allocation.
 If the absolute difference between the totals was less than three, the participant was allocated randomly to treatment A or B (with equal probability).
 If the absolute difference between the totals was greater than two, the participant was allocated to the allocation with the lowest total with probability 0.8.

-Blinding of the allocated intervention was not possible because of the nature of the treatments, ethical considerations and statutory requirements of the regulatory body the Human Fertilisation and Embryology Authority (HFEA).
+Blinding of the allocated intervention was not possible because of the nature of the treatments, ethical considerations and statutory requirements of the regulatory body the HFEA.

 Interventions

-In the intervention arm, all suitable embryos were frozen while in the standard care arm, women underwent fresh embryo transfer.
+In the intervention arm, all suitable embryos were frozen, while in the standard care arm women underwent fresh embryo transfer.
 Couples who were randomised to elective freeze were contacted within 3 working days post-randomisation and arrangements made for frozen embryo transfer within 3 months of egg collection.

 Outcomes